-How anticipated income from an investment account will be calculated depends on whether the rate of return is known.
-For assets that are held in an investment account with a known rate of return (e.g., savings certificates), asset income will be calculated based on that known rate (market value multiplied by rate of earnings).
-When the anticipated rate of return is not known (e.g., stocks), the Housing Authority will calculate asset income based on the earnings for the most recent reporting period.
+How income from an investment account will be calculated depends on whether the rate of return is known.
+For assets that are held in an investment account with a fixed rate of return (e.g., savings certificates), asset income will be calculated based on that known rate (market value multiplied by rate of earnings).
+When the anticipated rate of return is not a fixed amount (e.g., dividends from mutual fund), the Housing Authority will calculate asset income based on the earnings for the most recent reporting period.

-5.1.6.10.3 Equity in Real Property or Other Capital Investments [HCV GB, p.
-5-25]
+5.1.6.11.3 Equity in Real Property or Other Capital Investments [CFR 5.6.618]